hecksmith/fn-low-meshes-benchmark/README.md

 - 1% Low - `PERCENTILE(<data-range>.
 0.01)`
 - Average/Median - `MEDIAN(<data-range>)`

-Am important thing to be aware of is that what I show here as "0.1% low" and "1% low" are just simple/straight "percentile" stats.
+An important thing to be aware of is that what I show here as "0.1% low" and "1% low" are just simple/straight "percentile" stats.

 This is not what all other benchmark publishers do, there is some debate/variation in that area - See the "x% low" section of: [CapFrameX - Explanation of different performance metrics](https://www.capframex.com/blog/post/Explanation%20of%20different%20performance%20metrics)